A while back, I was advising a sponsor, and came upon this scenario…

 A large brand takes up naming rights sponsorship of a major event.
-Seemingly clueless to the basics of best practice sponsorship, they are under the impression that the sponsorship itself is going to deliver their results.
-(Even modestly-skilled sponsors know that it’s leverage – what a sponsor does with a sponsorship – that provides the results!)
+Seemingly clueless to the basics of best practice sponsorship, they are under the impression that the sponsorship itself is going to deliver their results, when even modestly-skilled sponsors know that it’s leverage – what a sponsor does with a sponsorship – that provides the results.

-So, with nothing but the most cursory, old-school leverage planned – let’s put a press release on the website! – they set out to justify the investment.
+So, with nothing but the most cursory, old-school leverage planned – let’s do a “proud sponsor” announcement in social! – they set out to justify the investment.
 And with that, they roll out this classic line:

 “We believe this sponsorship should be an extension of our marketing plan.”

-In most of these cases, the sponsee had enough spine to knock back these ridiculous requests.
+In most of these cases, the rightsholder had enough spine to knock back these ridiculous requests.
 In some cases, it cost them the sponsorship.
 In all honesty, they were far better off without it, no matter how much it hurt financially.
-And in an unfortunate few, the financial need was so great that the sponsee buckled and gave the sponsor what they wanted, and regretted it from the day they did.
+And for an unfortunate few, the financial need was so great that the rightsholder buckled and gave the sponsor what they wanted, and regretted it from the day they did.

-The mindset of sponsors who make this type of requests is clear: We paid so much money that we dictate the rules.
-Sponsee fear means we own this event, and as long as we’ve got the sale/renewal as leverage, we can get away with murder.
-But here’s the thing… As much of a temptation it might be to become a raging Sponzilla, you should never do it.
+The mindset of sponsors who make this type of requests is clear: We paid the money, so we dictate the rules.
+Rightsholder fear means we own this property, and as long as we’ve got the sale/renewal as leverage, we can get away with murder.
+But here’s the thing… As much of a temptation it might be to become a raging sponzilla, you should never do it.
 Not only is it terrible sponsorship karma, it’s also bad for your brand.

-What a sponsorship seeker needs to do and say with their marketing, and the way they connect with people to drive interest and passion and bums-on-seats, is not interchangeable with what you need to do and say to get people to shift their home loans or buy a car.
+What a rightsholder needs to do and say with their marketing, and the way they connect with people to drive interest and passion and bums-on-seats, is not interchangeable with what you need to do and say to get people to shift their home loans or buy a car.
 It’s simply not.
-And if you try to do it, the fans will see it as overbearing on your part and selling out on the sponsee’s part, neither of which will help you meet your objectives.
+And if you try to do it, the fans will see it as overbearing on your part, and selling out on the rightsholder’s part, neither of which will help you meet your objectives.

-Whether you’re a giant, principal sponsors or not, there are a lot of lessons to learn from sponsors who pull this kind of crap on their partners and fans.
+Whether you’re a giant, principal sponsor or not, there are a lot of lessons to learn from sponsors who pull this kind of crap on their partners and fans.